changhugo/article/dcr_DAE.md

 ![logo](img/header.png )

 This article is a follow up on the [Decred 2018 roadmap](https://blog.decred.org/2018/02/28/2018-Decred-Roadmap/) in which Decentralized Autonomous Entities (DAE) was mentioned.
 I believe DAE is the most critical item that most people overlook.
 I am not a developer, so I am sure there are many factual errors in this article, but I hope to spark discussions by describing how I think Decred can evolve.
-If my envisioning future is possible, there will be massive demand to use the Decred blockchain.
+If my envisioning future is possible, there will be massive demand to use the Decred blockchain, and further estabish Decred as a superior store of value (SoV).

 Decred was created to be a better version of Bitcoin, and this vision can be ultimately realized by setting up an ecosystem that allows the creation of DAEs on the Decred blockchain.
 Such an ecosystem can be used to store value, make payment and co-ordinate workforces.
 To realize such a vision, Decred has to first completely transform itself into a DAE and set as an example to convince people the value of such an innovative organizational structure.
 At this moment, Decred is the most successful project working towards this goal.
 The recently passed proposal to decentralize treasury spending is a key step towards an ultimate DAE.
 After the proposal is implemented, Decred would be the first DAE working prototype.